Jessie M. King: Career and work

 She made a grand tour of Germany and Italy in 1902 and was influenced by the works of Botticelli.
 In the same year her binding for "L'Evangile de L'Enfance" was awarded a gold medal in the International Exhibition of Modern Decorative Art, held in Turin.
 The accompanying certificate was made out to "Signor Jessie Marion King" because there was no provision for a prize to be won by a "Signora".
 King became a committee member of the Glasgow Society of Artists (1903) and a member of the Glasgow Society of Lady Artists (1905).
 Her contribution to Art Nouveau peaked during her first exhibitions, Annan's Gallery in Glasgow (1907) and Bruton Street Galleries, London (1905).
+She designed pewter, silver and jewellery for Liberty's from about 1905.

 In 1908 King and her husband moved to Salford where their only child, a daughter, Merle Elspeth (1909-1985), was born in 1909; Mary McNab joined the household, which enabled King to continue working.
 The couple honeymooned on the Isle of Arran where they would later rent out cottages in High Corrie to run a summer school of painting and sketching.
 King visited Culross, a forgotten village in Fife, and collected black and white drawings of its buildings in Dwellings of an Old World Town, published by Gowans & Gray (1909).

 Cover of a book of drawings by Jessie M. King, titled Dwellings of an Old World Town, Culross Fifeshire (1909).

 In 1910 they moved on to Paris where Taylor had gained a professorship at Ernest Percyval Tudor-Hart's Studios.
 In 1911 King and Taylor opened the Sheiling Atelier School in Paris.
 During this period King encountered the new colours introduced by Léon Bakst in his costume and set designs for Diaghilev's Ballets Russes and her works in Paris are considered influential in the creation of the Art Deco movement.